|Discover Your Urban Forest (Activities)

 Discover Your Urban Forest: Grades 6-8 Activities

-Discover Your Urban Forest is a downloadable resource for educators of students in grades 6-8 that invites learners to explore their urban environment and investigate environmental issues that affect their urban community.
+Discover Your Urban Forest is a downloadable, password-protected PDF for educators of students in grades 6-8 that invites learners to explore their urban environment and investigate environmental issues that affect their urban community.

 Three hands-on activities, with an emphasis on science and social studies, engage students in learning about the place they live and how we depend on natural systems to sustain us.
 Students learn to value diverse perspectives about different landscapes whether it is a city sidewalk, an urban forest, or a community park.